 Commerce Corner in Monmouth Beach

-A corner store is something to be found in many American communities.
+A corner store is something found in most American communities.
 Like in Monmouth Beach.
 Down through the years many a borough youth can say they “hung out at the corner store.”

 Today, the spot remains busy as the Monmouth Beach Supermarket & Liquor store — the town’s commerce center, where Riverdale Avenue and Beach Road meet.
 It was most well known as Lou’s Corner Store.
-Owner Louis P. Sodano was a four-term borough mayor and 32-year owner of the business.
+The owner Louis P. Sodano ran the family business for 32 years and was also was a four-term borough mayor.
 Generations of Monmouth Beach residents remember the corner store as a spot where “things happened.”

 “Dream big.
 Start small.
 But most of all, start.”